Day 13: Doswell to Mineral

 The rain had started already, though lightly.
 It will rain the whole day.
-After breakfast, I said goodbye to Dave and got on the road.
+After breakfast, I said goodbye to Dave and returned to the road.

 Even though I was wearing a rain jacket and rain pants, my shoes and my feet still got soaked due to the rain.
-Again, there wasn’t any coffee shops or restaurants along the road, but I was glad that I’m actually riding west on the TransAmerica route.
+Again, there wasn’t any coffee shops or restaurants along the road, but I was glad that I’m now riding west on the TransAmerica bicycling route.

 The roads going to Mineral were two lanes, one going each direction, with few cars.
 I made good speed, just like yesterday.
 I stopped by a post office to send out my pants since Adrian had given me his, so I don't need two.
 I rode from 9 AM to 2 PM and only stopped to eat a granola bar or to drink water.
-My host for tonight is a girl named Ingrid, who lives in a commune called Acorn.
+My Warmshowers host for tonight is a girl named Ingrid, who lives in a commune called Acorn.
 She had called me and told me the directions provided by Google Maps may be wrong depending where I’m coming from.
 As it turned out, she was right.
 I couldn’t find the street number and had to go back.
 Then I looked at the map on Warmshowers and found the place.
-As it turned out, there wasn’t a street number for the commune.

-I met Ingrid, who’s in her twenties.
-She showed me around the commune and the place where I was going to sleep, which consisted of bunk beds.
+I met Ingrid, who is in her twenties.
+She showed me around the commune and the place where I'll be sleeping, which consisted of bunk beds.
 After I changed to some dry clothes, I helped Ruthie and Birddog, two young community members, with chopping vegetables for tonight’s dinner.
-When I returned get something out of my bike, I realized that my panniers are not waterproof and water had already gotten inside of them.
+When I returned get something out of my bike, I realized that my panniers are not waterproof and water had already seeped inside of them.
 Luckily, I stored things in plastic bags, dry sacks, and compartments so nothing major got damaged.
-I left my things out to dry and then I came to another realization.
-I could have wrapped the socks on my feet with plastic bags so my feet wouldn’t have gotten wet.
-Oh the things I’ve learned today!
+I left my things out to dry and then I came to another realization, I could have wrapped the socks on my feet with plastic bags so my feet wouldn’t have gotten wet.
+The things I’ve learned today!

 We had dinner around 6 PM.
-I ate some broccoli, carrots, frittata, something that’s similar to perogies, and spoon bread.
+I ate some broccoli, carrots, frittata, something that’s similar to pierogies, and spoon bread.
 I even had two helpings since I was so hungry.
 Tonight, I’m just going to chill and relax.
 Tomorrow, I will be riding to Sarah and Bob’s place in Charlottesville.
-Sarah and Bob are Tammy’s sister and father, respectively.
-And Tammy is my friend Matt’s wife, who was also my supervisor at work.
+Sarah and Bob are my friend Tammy’s sister and father, respectively.
+I've met them at Tammy's parties and they are gracious enough to let me stay with them.

 I hope to get a good night’s rest and that my clothes will be dry for tomorrow’s ride.